lawrenceagles/nodejs-in-action/chapter18-child-processes/06-hello-detached-process/README.md

-# 05-hello-exec
+# 06-hello-detached-process

-> executing a non-Node application, buffering the results and using the underlying shell facilities
+> executing a non-Node application, as a detached process, so that it can keep running even when the parent process dies

 ## Description

-This example illustrates how invoke an external application using `exec`, which buffers the results as `execFile` does, but also executes the command into a shell, so that things such as *pipes*, *redirects* and *backgrounding* will be available.
+This example illustrates how to start a detached process from a Node.js application using `spawn` so that it is unaffected with what happens with the parent process (normally, any child process will be terminated when the parent process is terminated).

-When using `exec`, the provided callback is invoked when the subshell exits, and it receives the buffered results for `stdout` and `stderr`.
+In the example, we run a long running script stored in `scripts/` using `spawn`.
+This script writes a record every second to the file `execution-log.txt`.

-Note that `exec` should be used cautiously when used with untrusted user input to avoid *shell injection attacks*.
+Note that even when detaching, the parent process will remain active.
+However, when you kill the parent process (e.g. typing CTRL-C), the child process will remain active.

 In Node.js, the `child_process` module allows you to execute other applications (including Node applications).
 It provides 4 different async methods that are intended for different scenarios: